-Sometimes photos you have on your computer that you consider to be yours, were taken by other people (e.g. a wife, son, uncle, friend, etc.).
-Though often those photos have been given to your or taken with your camera, keep in mind that technically, whoever takes a photo retains copyright to that photo.
+Sometimes photos you have on your computer that you consider to be yours were taken by other people (e.g. a wife, son, uncle, friend, etc.).
+Though often those photos have been given to you or taken with your camera, keep in mind that technically, whoever takes a photo, retains copyright to that photo.

 There are some instances in which people can justify their use of copyrighted material using the Fair Use exception of United States copyright law.

 Cases that are typically eligible for this exception: